jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-04-2-get-clearer-view-over-difficult-topics-project-summary-out-of-scope.md

 ### Means

-It was thought, that getting a clearer view would mean writing articles for the following topics:
+It was thought, that getting a clearer view might mean writing articles for the following topics:

 - Automatic Containment
 - Methods & Classes Loosely Coupled